Lighter Coconut Carrot Cake (for Easter or Any Day)

 Cool the cake in the pans on a wire rack for 30 minutes. then invert the cakes and cool them right side up directly on the rack (2 to 3 hours).
 The cake can be stored at room temperature, tightly wrapped in plastic film, for up to 1 day before frosting.

-To prepare the frosting, in a medium bowl, beat the cream cheese, powdered sugar, lemon zest, and lemon juice with electric mixer at low speed until combined, then increase the speed to medium for another 2 minutes, until the frosting is free of lumps.
+To prepare the frosting, in a medium bowl, beat the powdered sugar, cream cheese, butter, lemon zest, and lemon juice with electric mixer at low speed until combined, then increase the speed to medium for another 2 minutes, until the frosting is free of lumps.
 (If using a standing mixer, use the paddle attachment.)
 The frosting can be kept refrigerated, tightly covered, for up 2 days; whisk to smooth before using.